civol/HDLRuby/tuto/tutorial_sw.md

 This rule is not absolute as you will see in the [hard way](#the-hard-way-arbitrating-between-writes-to-signals) to access signals, but it has the advantage of not requiring any additional hardware construct to be implemented.
 Hence, we do recommend following this rule as much as possible.

 Let us see an example for understanding how several sequencers can interact while following this rule.
-First, lets us consider a sequencer that increases periodically a value and sends it to another sequencer that will count the number of bits of this value and tells the first one to proceed with the increase:
+First, let us consider a sequencer that increases periodically a value and sends it to another sequencer that will count the number of bits of this value and tell the first one to proceed with the increase:

 ```ruby
 system :bit_pong do